 Snorkel at the famous Hanauma Bay!
-With four daily departures from Waikiki, this is the best way to visit Oahu’s #1 snorkeling destination.
+With daily departures from Waikiki, this is the best way to visit Oahu’s #1 snorkeling destination.
 Great for beginners and experienced snorkelers!

 Daily shuttle service to the iconic Diamond Head Crater for a self-guided hiking tour of this famous Oahu trail.